john-itcsolutions/cheirrs/README.md

 `juju destroy-controller uk8s --release-storage --force`

-and starting from
+and restart from

 `python3 scripts/cli.py microk8s setup --controller uk8s`

 followed by editing the coredns configmap again.

-When configmap is correct for your LAN:
+Only when the coredns configmap is correct for your LAN:

 `python3 scripts/cli.py deploy-to uk8s`

-(Passthrough should be natively enabled to your Accelerator GPU.)
+(Passthrough should already be natively enabled to your Accelerator GPU.)

 On the Host, you can switch between controllers by noting the current controllers known to juju: